bjssacademy/go-api-and-db/Part2/users_endpoint.md

 ```

 The magic is essentially `usersJSON, errMarshal := json.Marshal(users)`, where you get a serialized JSON object back from your slice of objects.
-If you want, this has done the job or turning it into a byte array for us!
+If you want, this has done the job of turning it into a byte array for us!

 Finally, we just need to change one line where we write the response to the `writer`, changing `[]byte(usersJSON)` to just `usersJSON` and the marshalling does the conversion to a byte array for us: